.

 - Free entrance

-- Drinks and Refreshments will be served
+- Coffee, tea and soft drinks will be served

 .